 Original Gayatri Mantra

 The Gayatri Mantra consists of twenty-four syllables within a group of eight words.
-The original Gayatri Mantra, as given in the Rigveda, is different from what we hear today.
+The original Gayatri Mantra or the real Gayatri mantra, as given in the Rigveda, is different from what we hear today.
 It includes the following lines:

 – Rigved 3.62.10

 The original Gayatri Mantra is made up of three sets of three words each.
 There are 24 letters in this mantra.
 They have three steps of eight letters each.

 The Gayatri mantra first appeared in the Rigveda (Mandala 3.62.10), an early Vedic text written between 1100 BCE and 1600 BCE.
 It is mentioned as an important ritual in the Upanishads and as a divine poem in the Bhagavad Gita.
 It is a belief that the chanting of Gayatri Mantra, firmly establishes the mind.
 If someone chants this mantra continuously and keeps on doing his deeds, then all his wishes are fulfilled and his life will be full of happiness.
 In short, the meaning of the Gayatri mantra is:

 Popular Gayatri Mantra in English

 Here is the Gayatri mantra text in English for our reader.
 You can chant it, as mentioned in this article later.